harlo/harlo.github.io/_posts/2014-12-31-quick-and-dirty-leak-server-with-globaleaks.markdown

 Edit the Globaleak server's ssh config (/etc/ssh/sshd_config) to only allow identity file-based authentication by changing the "PasswordAuthentication" directive from yes to no.  I also changed the "PermitRootLogin" from yes to no, but that change in-and-of-itself doesn't do much to improve your overall security, I'm told.

 Now, only the bearer of the private key on your virtual machine can access the Globaleaks server via ssh.
-And the only way to access that private key is from withing the virtual machine, which is itself guarded by 2-factor authentication.
+And the only way to access that private key is from within the virtual machine, which is itself guarded by 2-factor authentication.
 This is VM turducken.

 ### 4. Getting to the Globaleaks GUI